 Pollination vectors are simply the processes by which pollen is transferred from flower to flower.
 The two main vectors include abiotic vectors and biotic vectors.

 These are the non-living processes of pollen movement.
 It includes the actions of wind and water.
 For example, wind may blow pollen from one flower to the other.
-Flowers that depend on abiotic vectors do not produce the attractions (bright petals, smells and nectar) as in the case of abiotic vectors.
+Flowers that depend on abiotic vectors do not produce the attractions (bright petals, smells, and nectar) as in the case of abiotic vectors.
 Instead, they produce a lot more pollen.
 Such plants are not common in rain forests, as there is little wind action to move pollen around.
-In addition to this, the high density of vegetation means that it is unlikely that a pollen will fall on a mature stigma.
+In addition to this, the high density of vegetation means that it is unlikely that pollen will fall on a mature stigma.

-Anemophily is the scientific term for the transportation of pollen by wind.
+Anemophily is the scientific term for the transportation of pollen by the wind.
 In anemophily, there is a lot of pollen grain waste.

 Did you know:

 Plants that are pollinated by wind action have some adaptations:

 1. The anthers are well exposed so that the wind can blow them